How Bail Works in California

 When someone you know has been arrested for a misdemeanor or felony charge, one of the first priorities is to obtain the release from custody of the defendant.
 The process of getting out of jail depends on where the defendant is being held.
 The process varies from county to county.
 You should consult a lawyer immediately and turn to a Bail Bondsman as a last resort.

-The experienced criminal defense attorneys at the Law Offices of Stephen G. Rodriguez & Partners know what options are available depending on the defendant's circumstances.
+The experienced criminal defense attorneys at Stephen G. Rodriguez & Partners know what options are available depending on the defendant's circumstances.
 Stephen G. Rodriguez & Partners regularly secure their clients' release without posting bail, which in some cases saves the clients a lot of money.
 The money saved from not posting bail may then be applied to the hiring of an aggressive Los Angeles criminal defense attorney.

 Contacting Our Law Firm